walllab/iHART-ARC/README.md

 ```

 Description:
-The script calculates the ARC score, labeled ARC_Score, for each variant and generates a single indexed list of ARC scores.
+The script calculates the ARC score, column name "ARC_Score", for each variant and generates a single indexed list of ARC scores.
 We recommend selecting a threshold of 0.4.
 We consider variants with an ARC score of &lt;0.4 likely to be sequencing or cell line artifacts and a score of &ge;0.4 to be true *de novo* variants.
 This script generates your “classification output file” which is used in Step 8.

-**Step 8: Recombine your RDNV Classification output file (output of Step 7) with your Variant ID file (output of Step 2).** <br>
+**Step 8: Recombine the ARC scores from your RDNV Classification output file (output of Step 7) with your Variant ID file (output of Step 2).** <br>
 Usage:
 ```
-paste <(awk '{print $1}' <annotation input file>) <(awk 'BEGIN{OFS = '\t'; print "ARC_Score"} (NR != 1) {print $2}' <classification output file>) > <output_file: desired output file name and directory for Classification output file with Variant ID>
+paste <(awk '{print $1}' <annotation .out file>) <(awk 'BEGIN{OFS = '\t'; print "ARC_Score"} (NR != 1) {print $2}' <classification output file>) > <output_file: desired output file name and directory for Classification output file with Variant ID>
 ```

 Output: